A power structure over the Grothendieck ring of geometric dg categories: Abstract

 \section{Abstract}

-We prove the existence of an effective power structure over the Grothendieck ring of geometric dg categories.
-Using this power structure we show that the categorical zeta function of a geometric dg category can be expressed as a power with exponent the category itself.
-This implies a conjecture of Galkin and Shinder relating the motivic and categorical zeta functions of varieties.
-We also deduce a formula for the generating series of the classes of derived categories of the Hilbert scheme of points on smooth projective varieties.
-Moreover, our results show that the Heisenberg action on the derived category of the symmetric orbifold is an irreducible highest weight representation.
+We prove the existence of a power structure over the Grothendieck ring of geometric dg categories.
+We show that a conjecture by Galkin and Shinder (proved recently by Bergh, Gorchinskiy, Larsen, and Lunts) relating the motivic and categorical zeta functions of varieties can be reformulated as a compatibility between the motivic and categorical power structures.
+Using our power structure we show that the categorical zeta function of a geometric dg category can be expressed as a power with exponent the category itself.
+We give applications of our results for the generating series associated with Hilbert schemes of points, categorical Adams operations and series with exponent a linear algebraic group.